remotestorage/remotestorage.js/doc/js-api/base-client.rst

 :func:`storeFile` must not be called until the next iteration of the JavaScript Task Queue, using for example `setTimeout()`_.

-If no algorithm exists, conflict resolution typically involves displaing local and remote versions to the user, and having the user merge them, or choose which version to keep.
+If no algorithm exists, conflict resolution typically involves displaying local and remote versions to the user, and having the user merge them, or choose which version to keep.